Frequently Asked Questions

 -

-Incentive Option 1: Emergency Dispatch
+Participation Option 1: Emergency Dispatch

 Resources enrolled in Incentive Option 1 are dispatched to reduce electric load during Option 1 events called in response to Energy Emergency Alert (EEA) Watch, EEA-1, EEA-2, or EEA-3 notices issued by either their host balancing authority or the California ISO.
 DSGS Option 1 dispatch periods can occur during the program season from May 1st to October 31st of each year.
 Dispatch periods are not anticipated to take place outside of the 3:00 p.m. to 10:00 p.m. timeframe but may vary depending on grid conditions.